keikai/doc/dev-ref/Import.md

 construct a Book object by your own and provide it to one or more Spreadsheet components by `setBook()`.
 After Spreadsheet loads a book model, we can get it by `Spreadsheet.getBook()`.

+After keikai imports a xlsx file, it converts the file into a [Book](https://keikai.io/javadoc/latest/io/keikai/api/model/Book.html) object.
+Hence, a end-user's edit changes the `Book` object instead of the file itself.
+To save the user changed `Book` object into a file, please check [Export to xlsx](/dev-ref/book_model/Export_to_Excel).

 ## By `src` Attribute